 Looking for natural ways to keep pesky spittlebugs under control?

-In this article, we’ll explore some easy and effective home remedies using ingredients you probably have in your kitchen right now.
-We’ll also suggest natural products that work against these pests.
+This article will explore some easy and effective home remedies using ingredients you probably have in your kitchen.
+We will also suggest natural products that work against these pests.

-With just a little effort, you can keep your garden spittlebug-free the natural way.
-So let’s get started to find out what these natural control remedies are.
+With just a little effort, you can keep your garden spittlebug-free naturally.
+So, let’s get started to learn about these natural control remedies.

 Identification

-Spittlebugs, also known as froghoppers, are small insects that feed on plant sap.
+Spittlebugs, or froghoppers, are small insects that feed on plant sap.

 To protect themselves, nymphs produce white foam blobs (spittle) [1].
 The spittle serves as a shield to hide the nymphs from predators and helps them retain moisture.

 The adults emerge in early summer.
 They resemble leafhoppers but are fatter.
-They also have enlarged hind legs that allow them to jump long distances.
+Their enlarged hind legs allow them to jump long distances.

-You will likely see these pests on roses, strawberries, pine trees, chrysanthemums, grasses, and other plants.
-They prefer sucking on tender new growth, which can stunt the plant’s development.
+You will likely see these pests on roses, strawberries, pine trees, chrysanthemums, rosemary, lavender, grasses, and other plants.
+They prefer sucking on tender new growth, which can stunt the plants’ development.

 How to Get Rid of Spittlebugs Naturally

-The key is to take action as soon as you spot signs of spittlebugs.
+The key is to take action when you spot signs of spittlebugs.
 Below are some home remedies and natural control methods for froghoppers that you might want to try:

 1. Pick Them Off